-- They are aware of the legal status (interim care order, full care order, voluntary arrangements of any looked after child within the Trust; - They obtain information regarding, contact arrangements with birth parents or those with parental responsibility: - They obtain information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him or her; - They obtain the name of the child's social worker; - They obtain the name and contact details of the virtual head in the local authority that looks after the child; and - They liaise with the virtual school headteacher to discuss how the funding for that child can be best used to support the child's need outlined in the personal education plan.
+- They are aware of the legal status (interim care order, full care order, voluntary arrangements of any looked after child within the Trust: - They obtain information regarding, contact arrangements with birth parents or those with parental responsibility; - They obtain information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him or her; - They obtain the name of the child's social worker; - They obtain the name and contact details of the virtual head in the local authority that looks after the child: and - They liaise with the virtual school headteacher to discuss how the funding for that child can be best used to support the child's need outlined in the personal education plan.

-18. Children with special educational needs and disabilities
+18. Children with special educational needs and disabilities or health issues

-At Perry Hall Multi-Academy Trust we are aware that children with special educational needs and disabilities may face additional safeguarding challenges.
+At Perry Hall Multi-Academy Trust we are aware that children with special educational needs and disabilities may or certain medical issues face additional safeguarding challenges both online and offline.
 Barriers can exist when recognising abuse and neglect in this group of children.
 These can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and disabilities and certain medical conditions can be disproportionally impacted by things like bullying- without outwardly showing any signs; - Being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children: and - Communication barriers and difficulties in overcoming these barriers. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.